9. Moncef Slaoui: "It’s Unfortunate That It Takes a Crisis for This to Happen"

 And those two arms of the immune response, the antibody arm and the T cell response arm, are very, very important for protection against viral infections.

-And I think this is why the vaccine has 95% affixy or even 100% efficiency against severe disease.
+And I think this is why the vaccine has 95% affixy or even 100% affixy against severe disease.
+And this is why I feel confident that these vaccines will have a long-lasting immunity.

 This is not going to be a short-lived immunity.

-The one piece that I still don't understand is why when you give us in two doses, when you give the second dose do people often feel really sick?
+The one piece that I still don't understand is why when you give us in two doses, when you give the second dose, do people often feel really sick?
+Because there's no actual virus associated with it.

 I wouldn't think that people would feel so sick.

-Okay, so first it's in fact a minority of people that feel pain in the injection side, redness.
+Okay, so first, it's in fact a minority of people that feel pain in the injection side, redness

 and then some chills and a little bit of fever and headache.
+It's about 10-15% of people.

 What those are, it's actually your immune response at work.